liang2kl/splatoon-bot-wechat/README.md

 npm start
 ```

 You will need to scan the QR code to log in to WeChat.
-Your account must be real-name verified and add a credit/debit card in order to login successfully.
+Your account must be real-name verified with a credit/debit card in order to login successfully.

 **Use the bot**

-In any group chat, send whatever you set in `QUERY_COMMAND_FORMAT` to query the latest Salmon Run results.
+In the designated group chats, send whatever you set in `QUERY_COMMAND_FORMAT` to query the latest Salmon Run results.
 If not set, the default command is `@<bot>`.

 You can stop the bot from responding queries by sending `/splatoon stop` by the admin.
 You can restart the bot by sending `/splatoon start`.